-- Conflation of carbon pricing with predatory capitalism that, in earlier guises and their ongoing legacies, brought prosperity to whites by stealing the land of Indigenous people and the labor of people of African descent.
+- Conflation of carbon pricing with predatory capitalism that, over centuries, brought prosperity to whites by stealing the land of Indigenous people and the labor of people of African descent.

 - Fear that carbon pricing necessarily entails “offsets” that let polluters buy their way out of reducing local pollution.

 - Conviction borne from an early and easily gamed pollution-pricing program — California’s RECLAIM cap-and-trade system to cut nitrogen oxides — that carbon pricing perpetuates pollution “hot spots” in disadvantaged communities.